ije896/logmein-capstone_2017-18/README.md

 ```
 pip3 install opencv-python
 ```
 which will also install NumPy for you.

+## Want more insight about what's happening here?

+You can dive in into some OpenCV documentation [here](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_video/py_lucas_kanade/py_lucas_kanade.html#lucas-kanade).

+Or read though some basic Python-OpenCV tuts [here](https://pythonprogramming.net/haar-cascade-face-eye-detection-python-opencv-tutorial/?completed=/mog-background-reduction-python-opencv-tutorial/).

 That's it.
 For now...